Food & Drinks

 Items such as a standard hair dryer require too much wattage and can only be used when the yachts is plugged into shore power.

-At a minimum all yachts are equipped with a cigarette lighter outlet (12V).
-For these yachts the skipper will have provide a car adapter which has USB outlets for you to use to charge your phone/ipads.
+This sailing yacht is equipped with a cigarette lighter outlet (12V).
+The skipper will have provide a car adapter which has USB outlets for you to use to charge your phone/ipads.
 You can also bring your own car adapter if you prefer.

 If you require overnight power for an appliance such as a CPAP machine for sleep apnea, we recommend purchasing a battery pack which can be charged during the day via the 12V cigarette lighter or 220V plug.